youhengzhou/Risk-Game-Project/README.md

 Description of Deliverables:

-       For the first milestone of the project, a text based version of the game will be created with the source code and compiled code being put in a .jar.
-       The game will feature simplified features of the classic strategy game RISK, skipping a few elements such as the army placing phase and the bonus card mechanics that the fully featured RISK game has.
-       In addition, a readme file listing the explanation of the rest of deliverables, the names of the authors, and known issues will be created.
+Risk-Game Project.jar       The .jar file featuring the source code and executable of the game.
+UML Class Diagram           The UML Class diagram of the game 2 Sequence Diagrams         2 sequence diagrams of fight(), and Readme.md                   Readme file containing key information about the game and the user manual

 User Manual for Game: